VALHALLA series glossary

 Hammerstein, Rod: Frigga’s human handyman.

-Higravstinden: The highest mountain on on Austvågøy in Norway’s Lofoten Islands.
+Higravstinden: The highest mountain on Austvågøy in Norway’s Lofoten Islands.

 Huginn: One of Odin’s two ravens in Norse mythology.
 See also, Muninn.